jeffreynghm/emnist_image_generator_predictor/README.md

     - 2 layers CNN and max pooling layer with both 64 filters
     - 2 layer feed forward layer with 128 then 64 neurons
     - Dropout of varying ratios at different layers (75%, 75%, 50%, 50%)
+11. Model 10
+    - 2 layers CNN and max pooling layer with both 64 filters
+    - 2 layer feed forward layer with 256 then 128 neurons
+    - Dropout of varying ratios at different layers (75%, 75%, 50%, 50%)

 ## Model Selection
 The model with the best performance on the validation set will be selected, and the performance on the testing set would be reported as the final model performance.